 Amount of data being process – e.g. number of rows of data are mapped (for user to countercheck for missing data – to check against imported data)

-Search & Insert into Graph
+Search & Insert into Graph [UI]

 As a user, I want to search for entities/nodes from the database and insert it into the graph, so that I can visualize all the connections.